 More recently, in late January 2019, York Region police responded to calls of gunshots inside the Dream Palace Banquet Hall which left two men dead.
 As part of the ongoing investigation, police are leaning heavily on digital footage that was collected from surveillance cameras from the area, as well as anything garnered by witnesses at the scene.
 This could include video taken from inside the banquet hall, footage captured via dash cams from passing motorists and more.
 You can imagine the amount of videos that police have to comb through, especially if you consider the footage that’s both relevant and not.

 Sifting through data can be time consuming.
 You have to determine what’s relevant, what’s not, items you might need to revisit, all the while dealing with an influx of new data as more witnesses feel comfortable to come forward.
 This is where having a proper digital management system comes in.

 The data management process can be time intensive, complex and cost-prohibitive for police services, particularly when the collected evidence is coming from several outlets.
-Panasonic’s latest offering - Panasonic BLUE- can fulfill the needs of the police services in Canada with one easy solution.
+Panasonic’s latest offering - BLUE Digital Evidence Management (BLUE DEM)- can fulfill the needs of the police services in Canada with one easy solution.
 Our digital evidence management system was created with the end user in-mind making the mere thought of managing the growing amounts of digital evidence more feasible.
 For example:

 Citizens want to feel protected by their police services but their data should be included in that equation too.
-Panasonic BLUE makes it possible for both.
+BLUE DEM makes it possible for both.